baponkar/zombie-ai/README.md

 # Zombie NPC or Zombie AI for Unity Game Engine

-* A Fully State Machine and ~Behavior Tree~  controlled advanced Zombie Non Playable Character or AI for Unity Project with a Demo Scene.
+* A Fully State Machine and ~Behavior Tree~  controlled advanced Zombie Non Playable Character(NPC) or AI for Unity Project with a Demo Scene.You can use this asset for your Game development.You can use the given states or introduced your own new state then you need to import the corresponding state animation and state transition logic.
+You also can use the zombie prefab for any kind mesh character by importing corresponding mesh and animation.

 See following demo videos :